Thursday – Priorities

 Life is not easy.
 We all learn that from a very young age.
 Our fragile bodies are easily weakened and broken.
 We get sick.
 Natural disasters sweep down upon us.
 Circumstances change rapidly.
 People leave us or betray us.
 We lose loved ones to death.

 But through it all, God calls us to persevere.
 We keep going through the rough times because we know there is something more than this earthly life.
 We trust that God has a plan and that everything that happens to us can teach us something important and help us prepare for eternity.
 We cling to our faith that God is merciful and compassionate and will never give us more than we can handle.
-If He allows us to be tried, it's because He wants to strength and purify us.
+If He allows us to be tried, it's because He wants to strengthen and purify us.

 We agree, then, with St. James when he says, “Indeed we call blessed those who have persevered.”